 Tessa’s Recipe Rundown

-Why You’ll Love This Recipe: Easy, delightful chocolate chip cookie recipe.
-I’ve made this recipe probably 100 times always have the dough in my freezer for when the craving strikes.
+Why You’ll Love This Recipe: These are my go-to Chocolate Chip Cookies — I’ve made this recipe hundreds of times!
+I always have this dough in my freezer, ready to bake off whenever the craving strikes.

 This post may contain affiliate links.
 Read our disclosure policy.